-- Identify needed expertise through strategic planning processes. - Dates: Start April 2021, will be ongoing - Responsibility: PMEL Leadership - As resources allow, increase federal hiring to increase the ratio of federal to nonfederal PMEL staff.
+- Identify needed expertise through strategic planning processes. - Dates: Completed.
+Strategic Plan completed 2021

-- Dates: Start April 2021, will be ongoing

-- Responsibility: PMEL Leadership

-- Build a more explicit succession plan within the strategic planning process.

-- Dates: Start April 2021, will be ongoing

-- Responsibility: PMEL Leadership

-- Encourage participation in leadership and other professional development activities

-- Dates: Ongoing

-- Responsibility: Supervisory staff and research group leads
+- Responsibility: PMEL Leadership - As resources allow, increase federal hiring to increase the ratio of federal to nonfederal PMEL staff. - Dates: Completed.
+As base funds allow, PMEL will make federal hires in priority areas, using federal Merit System principles.
+However, only ~10% of current base funds are used for hires at the CI.
+PMEL hired one CI employee into a permanent federal position in FY21.
+PMEL has made 8 hires using special authorities.
+Responsibility: PMEL Leadership - Build a more explicit succession plan within the strategic planning process. - Dates: Completed.
+As part of overall alignment of resources with science priorities we will continue to identify key hires to ensure appropriate succession. - Responsibility: PMEL Leadership - Encourage participation in leadership and other professional development activities - Dates: Intended to be ongoing.
+PMEL is currently working to use a direct hire authority to internally promote an employee to supervisory status, who will lead a new lab division.
+This individual has already taken leadership training, and we are providing opportunities to others who have expressed a further desire for such training. - Responsibility: Supervisory staff and research group leads